rjojjr/torch-tuner/README.md

 The tuner requires that you have the `HUGGING_FACE_TOKEN` environment variable set to the Huggingface auth token that you would like to use.

-To run the tuner, from the project root, run:
+From the project root(using the virtual environment(if any) that you used to install its dependencies), run:

 ```shell
 python src/tune/main.py <your args>